Chapelle de Picpus in Paris (Notre-Dame-de-la-Paix)

 The Years After the Revolution

 In 1805, nuns returned to the pre-existing convent.
-The new occupants were the Sisters of the Congregation of the Sacred Hearts of Jesus and Mary and Adoration, a new order founded in 1800.
+The new occupants were the Sisters of the Congregation of the Sacred Hearts of Jesus and Mary, a new order founded in 1800.
 These nuns dedicated their lives to pray and perform other religious services in memory of the victims and to pray for the salvation of the souls of their executioners and the conversion of those responsible for the Revolution.

-On May 6, 1806, the statue was returned to the chapel after the violence of the French Revolution where it has remained since and has been revered by the nuns and the protectress of their congregation.
-Before the revolution, it was in the possession of the Capuccins in Paris.
+On May 6, 1806, the statue was returned to the chapel after the violence of the Revolution where it has remained since and has been revered by the nuns as the protectress of their Congregation.
+Before the Revolution, it was in the possession of the Capuchins in Paris.
 During the turmoil of the Revolution in 1791, a Capuchin friar hid the statue and entrusted it to a lady whose sister inherited the statue and later gave it to the nuns who arrived after the Revolution.
-The statue was carried to the Picpus Chapel on May 6, 1806
+The statue was returned to the Picpus Chapel on May 6, 1806 and since that time the Congregation celebrates the feast of Our Lady of Peace on July 9.

-Over the years many missionaries have gone forth from the feet of this statue, proving true that the quickest way to find purpose is to serve others.
-This has included both sisters and brothers of the Congregation of the Sacred Hearts, including the best known member of their order, St. Damien of Molokai, here ministered to the lepers in Hawaii where he later contracted leprosy and died there at age 49 in 1889.
-He prayed here in 1863 before his departure.
+Over the years many missionaries of the Congregation have gone forth from the feet of this statue, proving that the quickest way to find purpose is to serve others.
+This has included both sisters and brothers of the Congregation of the Sacred Hearts, including the best known member of their order, St. Damien of Molokai, who ministered to the lepers in Hawaii where he later contracted leprosy and died in 1889 at age 49.
+He prayed here in 1863 before his departure for the New World.
 He was never to return.
-The order had been ministering in Hawaii since 1827.
-The congregation celebrates the Feast of Our Lady of Peace on July 9.
+The Congregation has been ministering in Hawaii since 1827.

 Sadly, the chapel was desecrated and lotted by rioters during the Paris Commune on April 12, 1871 during the political violence of the Paris Commune.
-Thankfully the statue of Our Lady of Peace escaped the vandalism through the quick thinking and courageous intervention of a Capuchin.
-At that time was the Massacre in the Rue Haxo, a mass execution of priests and gendarmes in May 1871.
-During this massacre, 110 priests and gendarmes were executed over a period of several days, including 4 priests from Picpus, Fathers Ladislas Radigue, Polycarpe Tuffier, Marcellin Rouchouze and Frézal Tardieu.
+Thankfully the statue escaped the vandalism through the quick thinking and courageous intervention of a Capuchin.
+At that time was also the massacre in the Rue Haxo, a mass execution of priests and gendarmes in May 1871.
+During this terrible event, 110 priests and gendarmes were executed over a period of several days, including 4 priests from Picpus, Fathers Ladislas Radigue, Polycarpe Tuffier, Marcellin Rouchouze and Frézal Tardieu.

 Pilgrims Gather Today